 For dinner, we went to an Indian Restaurant which is probably my least favorite food aside from the naan.
 I managed to find a few spreads I liked, though uniquely the dish I liked the most was the beef dish, which I suppose isn’t really Indian since they don’t eat cow!
-With our final meal, we celebrated Ingrid’s birthday…we went out with a bang!
+With our final meal, we celebrated Ingrid’s birthday and went out with a bang!
 ETB

 - Exploring Ulaanbaatar, Mongolia

 - Journey Across the Mongolian Steppe to Kharkhorin

 - From Kharkhorin to Lapis Sky Ger Camp

 - Our First Horse Rides on the Mongolian Steppe

 - Visiting the Nomads on the Mongolian Steppe